-A staple in Mediterranean and Middle Eastern cuisine, lentils are high in fiber and protein.
+A staple in the Mediterranean and Middle Eastern cuisine, legumes are high in fiber and protein.
+Cooking them is relatively simple and they are an excellent source of slow-digesting protein.
 These inexpensive legumes can be cooked or used in salads and soups.
-They're also good sources of iron, a mineral that's lacking in plant-forward diets.
-Lentils can also be used as a meat replacement in tacos, curries, and veggie burgers.
-Cooking them is relatively simple and they are an excellent source of slow-digesting protein.
+They're also good sources of iron, a mineral that's lacking in plant-forward diets. legumes can also be used as a meat replacement in tacos, curries, and veggie burgers.

 While the concept of adding more plant-based protein to your diet sounds great, it can be difficult to know which plant-based protein foods are right for your specific needs.
 If you're allergic to soy, for example, you probably shouldn't eat tofu or tempeh.
 Likewise, people who value environmental sustainability will likely avoid eating certain types of fish or nuts because of the resources they require.
 To avoid this problem, you'll need to understand how to incorporate slow-digesting proteins into your diet.

 There are many benefits of pea protein.
 It has all nine essential amino acids, low glycemic index, and less grit than whey.
 But what exactly is so great about pea protein?
 Let's take a look at some of them.
 Here are some reasons to switch to pea protein.
 We'll also discuss the slow digestion of pea protein and why it is better than whey.